margaretmz/ai-fashion-house/README.md

 # AI Fashion House

-A project built for the **ADK Hackathon with Google Cloud**, **AI Fashion House** is a multi-agent system designed to assist with design inspiration, fashion image generation, and cinematic runway video creation.
+A project built for the **[ADK Hackathon with Google Cloud](https://devpost.com/software/fashion-olu3gj)**, **AI Fashion House** is a multi-agent system designed to help with finding design inspirations, create fashion images, and then cinematic runway video.

 ## What is AI Fashion House?

-AI Fashion House is an AI-powered fashion design assistant that transforms expressive or abstract user prompts into rich visual content.
-Built on a modular, multi-agent architecture, it automates the entire creative pipeline—from concept interpretation to high-fidelity visual generation—by coordinating a set of intelligent, specialized agents.
+AI Fashion House is an AI-powered fashion design system that transforms a design idea (via user prompts) into rich design visuals.
+Built on a modular, multi-agent architecture, it automates the entire creative pipeline—from concept to high-fidelity visual generation—by coordinating a set of intelligent, specialized agents.

 ## How It Works